-Here are some suggestions on the foods to incorporate into your diet during the summer months.
-This will vary of course depending on your geographical location, but eating foods that are grown locally helps to ensure you're getting the maximum nutrients available in that food.
+Here are some suggestions on foods to incorporate into your diet during the fall months.
+This will vary, of course, depending on your geographical location, but eating foods that are grown locally helps to ensure you're getting the maximum nutrients available in that food.
 And when grown in the right conditions it's much easier to control pests without the need for chemically derived pest controls.

-Check around your windows and doors for air passing into the home.
-If needed, re-seal to help reduce the loss of cool air escaping the home during the summer months.
+Check around your windows and doors for air passing into your home.
+Make sure you keep warm air in and cold air out.
+Reseal any cracks to help reduce the loss of warm air escaping the home during the colder months.

-Check your home filters and change if needed.
-This doesn’t just include the filter for the furnace, but also for your purifiers, humidifiers, water filters and refrigerator filters.
+Filters should also be changed regularly for your purifiers, humidifiers, water filters and refrigerator filters.
 Look for filters that are specific to your home and environment.

 Check your alarms to ensure they're working properly; this could be a home alarm, smoke detector, carbon monoxide detector or any other alarms you're using to keep your family safe.